Cefuroxime Axetil Tablet

 Precautions of Cefuroxime Axetil Tablet

-Allergy (Hypersensitivity) Risks while taking Cefuroxime Axetil Tablet
+Allergy (Hypersensitivity) Risks while taking Cefuroxime Axetil Tablet.

 • If someone is allergic to penicillins or other beta-lactam antibiotics, they might also react to cefuroxime.